Vienna with Kids: Palaces, Pastries and the Prater

 Vienna is a city of imperial grandeur that secretly adores children.
 From Schonbrunn Palace to the Prater ferris wheel, discover why Austrian hospitality extends to families of all sizes.

-Schonbrunn Palace and Zoo
+Schoenbrunn Palace and Zoo

-Let me be honest: Schonbrunn Palace is the single best family attraction in Vienna, and you should plan at least half a day here.
+Let me be honest: Schoenbrunn Palace is the single best family attraction in Vienna, and you should plan at least half a day here.
 The former summer residence of the Habsburg emperors is a UNESCO World Heritage Site with 1,441 rooms, but what matters to your kids is the enormous garden out back, the hedge maze they can actually run through, and the children's museum where they get to dress up in imperial costumes and learn what life was like for young archdukes and archduchesses.

 Buy your tickets online before you go.
 The queues at the ticket office can stretch painfully long, and standing in line with restless children is nobody's idea of a vacation.
-The Schonbrunn Classic Pass Plus bundles the palace tour, privy garden, orangerie, maze and labyrinth, Gloriette viewing terrace, and zoo entry into one family ticket, which represents solid value when you add it all up.
+The Schoenbrunn Classic Pass Plus bundles the palace tour, privy garden, orangerie, maze and labyrinth, Gloriette viewing terrace, and zoo entry into one family ticket, which represents solid value when you add it all up.

 The Prater and the Giant Ferris Wheel

 The Ferris wheel sits at the entrance to the Wurstelprater, an old-fashioned amusement park packed with rides, bumper cars, arcades, and food stalls.
 Unlike the big commercial theme parks, the Prater is free to enter.
-You pay per ride, and most cost only a few euros, so it is easy to set a budget and let your children choose what they want to do.
-The surrounding Prater park itself is massive -- over 1,500 acres of green space with wide paths perfect for scooters, bikes, or simply running off energy.
+You pay per ride, and most cost only a few euros, so it's easy to set a budget and let your children choose what they want to do.
+The surrounding Prater park itself is massive - over 1,500 acres of green space with wide paths perfect for scooters, bikes, or simply running off energy.
 Toss a packable rain jacket in your bag before heading out, because afternoon showers can roll in without warning.
 The park is open year-round, though the amusement area operates primarily from mid-March through October.

 Vienna Museums for Kids